 The Florida Department of Transportation (FDOT) has been working to implement fiberglass-reinforced plastic bars in a variety of structures.
 The Florida Department of Transportation recently employed the construction of a secant pile seawall behind beach dunes in order to protect State Road A1A following severe corrosion damage of an existing steel sheet pile bulkhead, as well as extensive damage and erosion of adjacent sand dune systems from recent Hurricane Matthew.

-To ensure long-term durability and additional corrosion protection in this aggressive environment, FDOT utilized GFRP (Glass Fiber Reinforced Polymer) bars to reinforce the wall instead of traditional Grade 60 steel rebar.
-With 4920 foot length of this secant pile wall reinforced with GFRP reinforcement and improved service life, this became the first FDOT project with more than one million linear feet of GFRP reinforcing bar used.
-This project provides an enhanced service life and corrosion protection as well as greater durability in a highly aggressive environment.
+With a 4920-foot length, this secant pile wall, reinforced with GFRP and offering improved service life, became the first FDOT project to use more than 1 million linear feet of GFRP reinforcing bar.
+This project provides enhanced service life and corrosion protection, as well as greater durability, in a highly aggressive environment.

 Skyway and Rest Area